devchan64/devchan64.github.io/_posts/en/2025-04-04-dx-driven-brand-site-guide.md

 ---

+# Separating Design and Content, Operating with DX
-# "Low-Cost, Flexibility, and Speed-Focused Structuring Strategy"
+> "Low-Cost, Flexibility, and Speed-Focused Structuring Strategy"

 ---